forhad-php/laravel/README.md

 ```
 - Run the command `php artisan migrate`
 > Note: I've faced with an error because of older version of PHP.
 So be sure with PHP latest version or compatible with MySQL version.
-- Now create table and input data via TablePlus
+- Tables will create in TablePlus automatically.
+> Note: If there is a problem in table, we can try with this command `php artisan migrate:fresh` to delete all tables and migration again.
 - Write this code `Route::get('/hello', 'App\Http\Controllers\HelloController@index');` into routs > web.php .
 To redirect the Hello page to Controller.
 Because we do not access the databse without controller.
--